35percent/11tystarter/src/posts/heygate-redevelopment-lendleases-final-squeeze.md

 ![](img/elephant-rd.jpg)

 This proposal was part of Lendlease's successful [2013 planning permission application](https://planning.southwark.gov.uk/online-applications/applicationDetails.do?keyVal=ZZZV1JKBWR520&activeTab=summary).
 Now, in 2022, Lendlease says it has built enough housing and an office block would improve *'employment capacity'*.
-A health hub, covering a tenth of the total floorspace, is also being offered, to sweeten the proposal - but only in place of an almost equal amount of affordable workspace that would otherwise have to be provided.
+A health hub, covering a tenth of the total floorspace, is also being offered, to sweeten the proposal - but only in place of providing affordable workspace.

 #### Southwark really likes Lendlease